docrostov/loatherContest/README.md

 Well, yes, actually!
 Glad you asked.

 - Anyone who has never achieved a commendation before and ends the season with a Gold Star, Silver Moon, or Bronze Button will receive 25 million meat.
-   - Have you received a commendation before?
-Never fear – if you beat your old “best” commendation (IE, get a silver if your best is a bronze, etc), you will receive an additional 10 million meat!
+   - Received a commendation before?
+If you beat your old “best” commendation (IE, get a silver if your best is a bronze, etc), you will receive an additional 10 million meat!
 - Anyone who beats Kenny with a 100% familiar run will receive an additional Mr. Accessory, reflecting their commitment to accessorizing with a specific familiar of their dreams.
 - Anyone who provides commentary in their submitted run-log will get an additional 10 million meat.
+An example would be something like the [runlog I released](https://docs.google.com/spreadsheets/d/1ZAV1qF4Z9lsNieQvVmcxaHxOlxYtBD3yr2YSUUJ8AFA/edit#gid=559692533) detailing my 1-day HCNP run I did last year; the Decision Matrix tab has a ton of notes detailing my approach and some of the big decision points, and the 2020 run linked in the office fridge has some turn-by-turn commentary in the log itself, because I am a huge nerd.
+You don't need THIS much commentary, obviously, just... something talking about your run and how you planned it and what you learned is more than good enough.
+It is our goal to make a public repository with the runlogs submitted for this contest, and logs with commentary will help more people learn about fun speed tricks and approaches they can use to step up their run quality in the future!

 > **HOW LONG WILL THIS LAST?**